 A consultation establishes an attorney/client relationship only with regard to the matters discussed during the consultation and only for the duration of the consultation.
 By having a consultation with Harper Law PLC, you do not become a client of the firm and you may not represent to third parties that you are represented by Harper Law PLC.

-If you're ready to schedule an appointment with a lawyer, give us a call at 602-256-6400, or submit your inquiry online via the form below and we'll get back to you as soon as possible.
+If you're ready to schedule a consultation with a lawyer, give us a call at 602-256-6400, or complete the form below and submit your inquiry online and we’ll get back to you as soon as possible.